-A new report has identified that around 85,000 new rental homes are needed every year in the capital, in order to reach government housing targets.
+A new report has identified that around 85,000 new rental homes are needed every year in the capital in order to reach government housing targets.

-This increase in property supply is also vital to meet the levels of the expected number of new households across the UK, which currently is predicted to be around 1.8 million.
+This increase in property supply is also vital to meet the levels of the expected number of new households across the UK, which are currently predicted to be around 1.8 million.
 The capital alone would need an extra 83,000 new properties available for rent over the coming 10 years.

 Government data shows that the supply of available private rental accommodation in London has fallen by 85,000 over the last five years.
 This shortage in supply is particularly challenging for the younger generation, either leaving home for the first time or needing accommodation for educational purposes.
-With this figure expected to increase by 12% (120,000) in the years up to 2030, finding accommodation for the 15-24 year old age group may be problematic.
+With this figure expected to increase by 12% (120,000) in the years up to 2030, finding accommodation for the 15–24-year-old age group may be problematic.

-Chief executive of the NRLA, Ben Beadle, explains: “As the demand for private rental properties picks up following the pandemic, renters across the capital will struggle to find the homes they need and want.
+The chief executive of the NRLA, Ben Beadle, explains: “As the demand for private rental properties picks up following the pandemic, renters across the capital will struggle to find the homes they need and want.
 For all the efforts to support homeownership, the private rented sector has a vital role to play in housing so many Londoners.”

 “The analysis demonstrates the folly of the mayor’s calls for rent controls in the capital, a policy that would serve only to freeze investment in the very homes renters need.